LinusBwana/Python-my-journey/for loops/Readme.md

 # Python For Loops Practice

-This repository contains practice exercises for learning for loops in Python.
+This reposdirectoryitory contains practice exercises for learning for loops in Python.
 These examples demonstrate how to execute code a fixed number of times by iterating over sequences.

 ## Contents